In years past, I’ve survived Christmas. No thriving about it.

 Secondly, my spiritual and personal development work has transformed my mindset this year.
 I have stayed committed to inner growth and spiritual development and, even though there were many times I felt like I was making zero progress, I can see how my work is paying off in a huge way.

 I’ve learned to set boundaries, I’ve learned to say no. (It’s still really hard for this people-pleasing gal.)
 I’ve learned so much about intention and what it truly means and how to keep it front and center in my life.
-Activities that are proven to drain my energy and make me tired, unhappy or stressed I have allowed to shed and fall away from my life - releasing the things that no longer serve me.
+Activities that are proven to drain my energy and make me tired, unhappy or stressed I have allowed to fall away from my life - releasing the things that no longer serve me.
 I choose to fill this time with things that do give me energy and fill my cup like reading, beach combing, or visiting with friends.
 I’ll always be on this journey of internal exploration, personal alignment, and overall bettering myself.

 I want to say clearly that, for a person who seeks instant gratification, I am so grateful for the slow and steady transformation I have invited into my life and allowed to take place at a pace far slower than my ego finds acceptable.
 It’s the slow, thorough nature of this journey that makes it so effective and special.
-Whatever it is you’re seeking and desiring in your life, I hope you continue to chip away at it, even just a little bit, every day because over time you’ll see incredible progress.
+Whatever it is you’re seeking in your life, I hope you continue to chip away at it, even just a little bit, every day because over time you’ll see incredible progress.

 Lastly (but not really lastly, more like subsequently) my deeper understanding of how precious and fragile life really is.
 A huge part of me has always known this and been fearful.
 Now, I thank fear for it’s valid concern and I dismiss it.
 Instead, I consciously call in gratitude.
 My mom’s cancer recurrence in May shook me.
 Two things happened.
 First, I realized that I’m given this moment with the people I love, and that’s all that’s promised.
 I’ve been a lot better at soaking up the moments and feeling gratitude for this life, this body, this human experience.
-Second, my interest in wellness skyrocketed because I know (deep down we ALL know) that we are what we eat and if we 1) don’t nourish our bodies and equip them to detect and fight disease or 2) feed our bodies things that cause disease, then we’re consciously choosing disease.
+Second, my interest in wellness skyrocketed because I know (deep down we ALL know) that we are what we eat and if we 1) don’t nourish our body and equip it to detect and fight disease or 2) feed our body things that cause disease, then we’re consciously choosing disease.

 Don’t get me wrong, I understand that there are diseases and disorders that take down even the healthiest of people for no reason at all.
 I’m talking about our society as a whole.
 We are eating fake food that makes our life much less enjoyable than what we are capable of experiencing.
 We are eating food that ultimately kills us.
 And by we I mean me too, by the way.
 I’m far from perfect.